damonsharp/wp-sample-code/dws-lead-gen-form/readme.md

-# Lead Generation Shortcode Test
+# Lead Generation Shortcode Proof of Concept

 This is a WordPress plugin proof of concept showing how to add a lead generation form, with submission via ajax, through a shortcode interface and storage within a "Customer" custom post type.
 Certain aspects of the shortcode can be customized via custom attributes as shown below...